edavis/transmission-fluid/README.md

 And transmission-fluid will return the appropriate response, if there is one.

-transmission-fluid purposefully exposes the RPC spec instead of trying to abstract it away.
+transmission-fluid purposefully exposes almost all of the RPC specification instead of trying to abstract it away.
 This is done for two reasons:

 1. **Easy for developers.** Developers already have enough on their plate when writing a program.
 Making them learn how a new library